jbobrow/Move38-website/_posts/2016-10-10-a-board-game-that-thinks.markdown

 Fracture illustrates a few features of the system:

 1. It would be hard to play Fracture with inanimate pieces because you wouldn't be able to  see at a glance which tiles are happy.
 You'd have to check all of each tile's neighbors, which would be both onerous and mistake-prone.
-Automatiles show you when they're happy.
+Blinks show you when they're happy.
 They do bookkeeping that would make otherwise impossible games possible.

 2. Because the tiles attach and self-align via magnets, the array has a pleasing organization, is easy to manipulate, and hard to knock out of place.